yandexmobile/metrica-sdk-ios/README.md

-# Yandex.Metrica for Apps SDK
+# Yandex AppMetrica SDK

 ## License
-License agreement on use of Yandex AppMetrica for Apps SDK is available at [EULA site] [LICENSE]
+License agreement on use of Yandex AppMetrica SDK is available at [EULA site] [LICENSE]

 ## Documentation
 Documentation could be found at [metrica official site] [DOCUMENTATION]